-Posted August 2, 2017 – Narrated by Carmen.
+Posted August 2, 2017 – Narrated by Carmen

-If you’d rather listen to the podcast, click the play button.
+To listen to the podcast, click the play button.

 Early morning drives on those iconic country roads winding through pastures and farmland … sipping coffee and looking for homemade signs advertising fresh eggs or peaches … Nothing better.